 After giving birth, there might be plenty of changes that just “aren’t the same” anymore.
 You might struggle to lose or maintain your weight more now than before.
 And truthfully, I can relate to the struggles of regaining confidence after birth.

 I was so anxious to get my “pre-baby” body back that I failed to see all the other amazing things my body just did for me.
 The same things your body is doing or has done for you.

 Giving birth highlights your strengths, both mentally AND physically!

 When our son was born, I remember feeling so nervous.
-We had a unique situation where my water never fully broke but was leaking in tiny amounts over a few days.
+We had a unique situation where my water never entirely broke but leaked in tiny amounts over a few days.
 This led to me developing a bacterial infection often called Chorioamnionitis (Chorio for short).
-To put it simply, it’s when bacteria ascends into the uterus where the baby is located causing an infection.
-Because we had this unique situation, it caused for our doctors to act quick with induction and trying to get my body to speed up the birth process.
+Simply put, it’s when bacteria ascend into the uterus, where the baby is located, causing an infection.
+Because we had this unique situation, our doctors acted quickly with induction and tried to get my body to speed up the birth process.

 I remember feeling so physically sick, hot and sweaty within minutes.
 I developed an onset of a fever pretty soon after being admitted and started to doubt my ability to bring our baby into this world.
 After two long days of being induced in the hospital, my body FINALLY decided it was ready to give birth to our boy.

 By this time, I was exhausted and weak.
 I remember at times feeling like I was going to pass out, but I kept telling myself I needed to stay strong for our baby.
 I needed to get through this no matter what happened.
 So I fought with everything in me to keep pushing and breathing until, finally, our little boy was here.